 Keeping It Visible

-As with the handling of many pharmaceutical products, logistic companies have to adhere to the strict regulations required and adopt best practices in the storage, security, traceability and safety of medication when managing medicine deliveries.
+As with the handling of many pharmaceutical products, logistic companies must adhere to the strict regulations required and adopt best practices in the storage, security, and traceability of medication when managing medicine deliveries.
 A tailored solution for the healthcare industry, we are in collaboration with the top healthcare industry customers in Singapore, (SingHealth, Toshiba Medical, Singapore General Hospital, and more), providing offsite consolidation centre & warehousing, B2C & O2O solutions as well as distribution and transportation (home deliveries for acute and chorionic medication).

 This is an area where an omnichannel logistics provider like us can play to our strengths, especially with our e-commerce delivery expertise.
 Our fulfilment centre model is perfectly placed to deliver personalised and small packages, and our tech-based approach provides an overview of an item at all points of its journey right up to the doorstep, ensuring traceability.